BY GRAPHIC PRODUCTS STAFFminute read

 A key aspect of a lean team’s structure is that each group is empowered to implement improvements within its scope of responsibility.
 When an improvement impacts multiple groups, the group leaders bring the idea to upper management for approval and additional support.
 Overall, this structure ensures that each team has the ability to implement change, ensuring that the lean program gains the momentum that it needs.

 Implementing a lean team requires total involvement from the top of an organization to the bottom.
 Every worker, supervisor, and manager must be dedicated to positive change.
 Workers should expect practices to improve, and management should provide the support needed to create change.
 For this to happen, there needs to be a fundamental shift in workplace culture.
 Managers must be trained to be leaders and facilitators of change, and team members need to learn to continuously improve processes.

 While changing the workplace culture can be difficult, lean tools like Kaizen, 5 Whys, and Plan-Do-Check-Act (PDCA) can help with this shift.

 Kaizen is a philosophy of continuous improvement that requires every worker, from the CEO to the shop floor assistant, to be involved in improving business practices.
 Kaizen can help with this shift by creating a culture where workers improve practices each day and where management provides the support needed for positive change.

-Five Whys enable workers to find the origin of a problem and fix it, rather than focusing on surface-level issues that that will not solve the problem.
+Five Whys enable workers to find the origin of a problem and fix it, rather than focusing on surface-level issues that will not solve the problem.
 As its name suggests, Five Whys involves employees asking “why” until the problem’s root cause is found.

 PDCA is a lean tool that resolves issues with four steps: Plan, Do, Check, Act.
 Once a problem is found, this tool enables team members to address it by systematically creating a solution, testing it, reviewing its success, and applying it.